He-Yin Zhen

-She was born as He Ban in Yizheng, Jiangsu, but she took the name He Zhen (He "Thunderclap") when she married the noted scholar Liu Shipei in 1903.
+She was born as He Ban in Yizheng, Jiangsu, but she took the name He Zhen (何震, He "Thunderclap") when she married the noted scholar Liu Shipei in 1903.
 Despite this, she signed her published writings as He-Yin Zhen (何殷震) to include her mother's maiden name.
 She published a number of strong attacks in anarchist journals on male social power, arguing that society could not be free without the liberation of women.

 Biography

-Zhen was born into a prosperous Jiangsu family and given a good education in the Confucian classics, despite being female.
+Zhen was born into a prosperous Jiangsu family and received a good education in the Confucian classics, despite being female.
 She married Liu Shipei in 1903 and moved with him to Shanghai, where she continued her education at the Patriotic Women's School run by Cai Yuanpei.

-She and Liu fled from the Manchu government to Tokyo in 1907, where she became a mainstay of a Chinese anarchist group and a major contributor to many journals.
-She contributed to Tianyi bao (Natural Justice), which published from 1907–1908, as well as to the Paris journal, Xin Shiji (New Century or New Era), edited by the anarchist group led by Li Shizeng and Wu Zhihui.
+She and Liu fled from the Manchu government to Tokyo in 1907, where she became an active member of a Chinese anarchist group and a major contributor to several journals.
+She contributed to Tianyi bao (Natural Justice), which published from 1907 to 1908, as well as to the Paris-based journal Xin Shiji (New Century or New Era), edited by the anarchist group led by Li Shizeng and Wu Zhihui.
 She and her husband both wrote under pen names, and many of her articles were misattributed to Liu.

-Zhen also founded the Women's Rights Recovery Association (Nüzi Fuquan Hui), which called for the use of force to end the male oppression of women, as well as resistance to the ruling class and capitalists, while endorsing traditional values such as perseverance and respect for the larger community.
+Zhen also founded the Women's Rights Recovery Association (Nüzi Fuquan Hui), which called for the use of force to end the male oppression of women, and advocates resistance to the ruling class and capitalists, while endorsing traditional values such as perseverance and respect for the larger community.

-In 1909, after a falling out with the conservative but deeply anti-Manchu people scholar Zhang Taiyan, she and Liu returned to China to work with the Manchu government.
-After the 1911 Revolution, Liu worked with the new government, and was a faculty member at Peking University.
+In 1909, after a falling-out with the conservative but strongly anti-Manchu scholar Zhang Taiyan, she and Liu returned to China to work with the Manchu government.
+After the 1911 Revolution, Liu worked with the new government and was a faculty member at Peking University.

-The end of Zhen's life is still a mystery.
-Following Liu's death from tuberculosis in 1919, she was rumored to have become a Buddhist nun and ordained under the name Xiao Qi.
-However, there were also reports that she died of a broken heart or a mental disorder.
+The end of Zhen's life remains uncertain.
+Following Liu's death from tuberculosis in 1919, there was a rumor that she became a Buddhist nun and ordained under the name Xiao Qi.
+However, there were also reports that she died of heartbreak or a mental disorder.